nipuntalukdar/NipunTalukdarExamples/tools/dirhistory/readme.md

 #xcd dash dash
 xcd --

-#It will print a a list like the one shon below:
+#It will print a a list like the one shown below:

    1: /home/geet/vnf/datasets
    2: /home/geet
    3: /home/geet/test
    4: /home/geet/.dirs
    5: /tmp
    6: /home/geet/.kube

 You may entter a number, or a directory path or simply enter nothing.
 If you just press enter (without any text), then it will cd to your home directory.

 ```